H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 H.R.
 20 Common Questions

-H.R.
-20 makes it easier for workers to form unions, speeds up election and bargaining timelines, raises penalties on employers, and broadens who qualifies for federal labor-law protection.
+It makes it easier to form a union, speeds up election and bargaining timelines, raises penalties on employers who break labor law, and broadens who qualifies for federal labor-law protection.

 How fast would a union election happen under H.R.
 20?

-The bill says elections must be scheduled within 20 business days.
-Pre-election hearings would start within 8 days, and employers would have 2 business days to hand over the voter list.
+Elections would have to be scheduled within 20 business days.
+Pre-election hearings would start within 8 days, and your employer would have just 2 business days to hand the union a voter list.

 Can H.R.
 20 force a first union contract into arbitration?

 Yes.
-If bargaining lasts 90 days without a deal, either side can request mediation.
-If mediation fails after 30 more days, a three-person panel would impose binding contract terms for 2 years.
+If bargaining runs 90 days with no deal, either side can request mediation.
+If that fails after 30 more days, a three-person panel imposes binding contract terms that last two years.

 How much are the employer penalties in H.R.
 20?